 The resolution called on Schwarzenegger to request that the California Citizens Compensation Commission and the California Victim Compensation and Government Claims Board dock the pay of legislators if they don't pass a budget by June 15.

-For each day a budget is late, the amount a legislator would receive — equivalent to
+For each day a budget is late, the amount a legislator would receive — equivalent to a day's salary, benefits compensation and per-diem pay — would be permanently forfeited.

 While many factors have led to the state's financial crisis, it doesn't help that "legislators won't compromise; in fact, they don't seem willing to even have meaningful conversations until well after they create their annual crisis," Superintendent Kari McVeigh said in a statement.
 "All of them should have to attend a local school board meeting, where elected officials actually have to make decisions — and do so against state-mandated deadlines."